A mathematical theory of super-resolution and two-point resolution: Introduction

-On the other hand, in order to characterize the exact resolution rather than the minimax error in recovering multiple point sources, in the earlier works \cite{liu2021mathematicaloned, liu2021theorylse, liu2021mathematicalhighd, liu2022nearly} we have defined the so-called "computational resolution limits", which characterize the minimum required distance between point sources so that their number and locations can be stably resolved under certain noise level.
-By developing a nonlinear approximation theory in so-called Vandermonde spaces, we have derived sharp bounds for computational resolution limits in the one-dimensional super-resolution problem.
-In particular, we have showed in \cite{liu2021theorylse} that the computational resolution limits for the number and location recoveries should be bounded above by respectively $\frac{4.4e\pi}{\Omega}\left(\frac{\sigma}{m_{\min }}\right)^{\frac{1}{2 n-2}}$ and $\frac{5.88 e\pi}{\Omega}\left(\frac{\sigma}{m_{\min }}\right)^{\frac{1}{2 n-1}}$.
-By these works, we raise our understanding of the stability of the super-resolution above only heuristic arguments.
+On the other hand, in order to characterize the exact resolution rather than the minimax error in recovering multiple point sources, in the earlier works \cite{liu2021mathematicaloned, liu2021theorylse, liu2021mathematicalhighd, liu2023improved, liu2022rslpositive} we have defined the so-called "computational resolution limits", which characterize the minimum required distance between point sources so that their number and locations can be stably resolved under certain noise level.
+By developing a nonlinear approximation theory in so-called Vandermonde spaces, we have derived sharp bounds for computational resolution limits in the one-dimensional super-resolution problem (\ref{equ:highdmodelsetting1}).
+In particular, we have shown in \cite{liu2021theorylse} that the computational resolution limits for the number and location recoveries should be bounded above by respectively $\frac{4.4e\pi}{\Omega}\left(\frac{\sigma}{m_{\min }}\right)^{\frac{1}{2 n-2}}$ and $\frac{5.88 e\pi}{\Omega}\left(\frac{\sigma}{m_{\min }}\right)^{\frac{1}{2 n-1}}$, where the noise level $\sigma$ and signal magnitude $m_{\min}$ are defined as in (\ref{equ:noiselevel1}) and (\ref{equ:intendisset}), respectively.
 In the present paper, we substantially improve these estimates to have practical significance.